-Upper Calder Valley Plain Speaker is a streetwise, hyperlocal online news magazine that honours the area’s rich tradition of dissent by questioning authority – and authorities, as we report with a focus on environmental, economic and social justice issues.
+Upper Calder Valley Plain Speaker is a hyperlocal online news magazine that honours the area’s rich tradition of dissent, with a focus on reporting environmental, economic and social justice issues.

-It’s always in beta – there’s no blueprint for hyper-local online news, so we’re making it up as we go along, in dialogue with the public.
-We have been awarded a grant from the Coop Community Fund (many thanks) to upgrade the website, so work will start on this soon.
+It’s always in beta – there’s no blueprint for hyper-local online news, so we’re making it up as we go along.

 Plain Speaker is edited by Jenny Shepherd, who is also the main contributor.
 Jenny is a member of the National Union of Journalists and follows the NUJ code of conduct.

 Got an idea for a story you’d like to write?
 An event you’d like to publicise?
 A call to action?
 News you’d like Plain Speaker to report on?
 Comments?
-Email firstname.lastname@example.org or use the Contact form.
+Please email firstname.lastname@example.org.